-Leeks are a good source of both vitamins A and K and, because they also possess antifungal properties, a particularly helpful option for your healthy Candida diet.
+Leeks are also a good source of both vitamins A and K and, because they also possess antifungal properties, a particularly helpful option for your healthy Candida diet.
+If you’re not particularly keen on the flavor of leeks, all you need to do is mix them with the right herbs and spices.
+Before you know, you’ll be eagerly waiting for the season to arrive 🙂

 In this recipe, tender braised leeks are served simply with chicken and topped with a rich, creamy sauce of coconut milk and a garnish of tarragon.
 Quick to prepare, this dish is easy enough for a simple weeknight dinner or elegant enough for guests.